nktice/AMD-AI/README.md

 2024-07-24 - PyTorch has updated with 2.4 now stable and referring to ROCm 6.1, so there's updates here to reflect those changes.

 2024-08-04 - ROCm 6.2 is out, including support for the current version of Ubuntu (24.04 / Noble) so this revision includes changes to emphasize use of the new version.
-Previous stable has been set aside here - https://github.com/nktice/AMD-AI/blob/main/ROCm-6.1.3-Stable.md
+Previous stable has been set aside here - https://github.com/nktice/AMD-AI/blob/main/ROCm-6.1.3-Stable.md - Note I'm getting errors with the 2nd GPU with the new ROCm, bug report is filed, here is a link to that thread so you can follow :  https://github.com/ROCm/ROCm/issues/3518

 -----